pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 1. On the [**Clusters**](https://tidbcloud.com/console/clusters) page, click **...** in the **Action** column.
 2. Click **Connect**.
 A connection dialog is displayed.
-3. In the **Connection Type** tab, select **Private Endpoint** and then select the private endpoint you just created from **Endpoint ID**.
+3. Select the **Private Endpoint** tab.
+The private endpoint you just created is displayed under **Step 1: Create Private Endpoint**.
-4. Select your preferred connection method to get the corresponding connection string.
+4. Under **Step 2: Connect your connection**, click **Connect**, click the tab of your preferred connection method, and then connect to your cluster with the connection string.
+The placeholders `<cluster_endpoint_name>:<port>` in the connection string are automatically replaced with the real values.

 > **Tip:**
 >